Ibn Arabi: First vision

-Ibn ʿArabī grew up at the ruling court and received military training.
-As he confessed in al-Futuhat al-Makkiyya, he preferred playing in a military camp with his friends rather than reading a book.
-However, it was when he was a teenager that he experienced his first vision (fanā); and later he wrote of this experience as "the differentiation of the universal reality comprised by that look".
+Ibn Arabi grew up at the ruling court and received military training.
+In his writing al-Futuhat al-Makkiyya, he confessed he preferred playing in a military camp with his friends rather than reading a book.
+However, when he was a teenager, he experienced his first vision (fanā) and later wrote of this experience as "the differentiation of the universal reality comprised by that look".

-His father, on noticing a change in him, had mentioned this to philosopher and judge, Ibn Rushd (Averroes), who asked to meet Ibn Arabi.
+His father, noticing a change in him, mentioned this to philosopher and Judge Ibn Rushd (Averroes), who asked to meet Ibn Arabi.
 Ibn Arabi said that from this first meeting, he had learned to perceive a distinction between formal knowledge of rational thought and the unveiling of insights into the nature of things.
 He then adopted Sufism (Tasawwuf) and dedicated his life to the spiritual path.

 Pilgrimage to Mecca

 Ibn Arabi left Andalusia for the first time at age 28 and arrived in Tunis in 1193.
 After a year in Tunisia, he returned to Andalusia in 1194.
 His father died soon after Ibn Arabi arrived at Seville.
 When his mother died some months later, he left Andalusia for the second time and traveled with his two sisters to Fez, Morocco in 1195.
 He returned to Córdoba, Andalusia in 1198, and left Andalusia crossing from Gibraltar for the last time in 1200.
 While there, he received a vision instructing him to journey east.
 He then visited various places in the Maghreb, including Fez, where he accepted spiritual mentorship under Mohammed ibn Qasim al-Tamimi.
 In 1200, he took leave from one of his most important teachers, Shaykh Abu Ya'qub Yusuf ibn Yakhlaf al-Kumi, then living in the town of Salé.
 He left Tunisia in 1201 and arrived for the Hajj in 1202.
 He lived in Mecca for three years, and there began writing his work Futūḥāt al-Makkiyya (الفتوحات المكية), The Meccan Illuminations—only part of which has been translated into English by scholars such as Eric Winkel.